 "The sessions were recorded but originally we weren't sure of the value of doing so.
 However, we posted them on our learning management system and discovered that it was brilliant for our overseas staff, particularly those in the US or Japan working in different time zones.
-Many employees would watch these or download them as podcasts to listen to later.
+Many employees would watch these or download them as podcasts to listen events with colleagues, leading to more people going on to the system later to watch them."